Consultation: Policy framework for Ontario’s digital identity program

 - sharing technology and standards approaches with industry, subject matter experts, and individuals

-In late 2021, we will introduce a digital ID – a new form of secure, electronic government‐issued ID that, over time, will offer convenient online and in-person access to public and private sector services, while protecting data privacy.
+Digital ID is a new form of secure, electronic government‐issued ID that, over time, will offer convenient online and in-person access to public and private sector services, while protecting data privacy.

 Having or accepting a digital ID will be optional – Ontarians will still be able to use their physical ID cards and certificates (such as a driver’s licence or birth certificate), if they want.